|University of Agronomic Sciences and Veterinary Medicine (USAMV), Bucharest, Romania|

 The USAMV Bucharest Agricultural Economics and Policy Summer Schools are hosted by USAMVB

-The University of Agronomic Sciences and Veterinary Medicine of Bucharest (USAMVB) (http://www.usamv.ro/index.php/en/home-eng) is the result of the academic, scientific and administrative process supported by great names of Romanian agronomic education and science that began with the first Agronomic School in Romania (The Pantelimon Agricultural Institute), whose establishment act was signed in 1852, while its activity started in 1853.
+The University of Agronomic Sciences and Veterinary Medicine of Bucharest (USAMVB) (http://www.usamv.ro/index.php/en/home-eng), the oldest higher education institution in Romania, is the result of the academic, scientific and administrative process supported by great names of Romanian agronomic education and science that began with the first Agronomic School in Romania (The Pantelimon Agricultural Institute), whose establishment act was signed in 1852, while its activity started in 1853.

 The former Institute has evolved in time and nowadays, the fields of study covered by USAMVB are: Agronomy, Biology, Forestry, Horticulture, Animal Science, Veterinary Medicine, Food Engineering, Civil Engineering, Environmental Engineering, Geodetic Engineering, Biotechnologies, Applied Engineering Sciences, Engineering and Management, Engineering and Management in Agriculture and Rural Development.